Alumni Success Stories

 Paul O. LeClerc ’63 - Former president and chief executive officer, New York Public Library

-Edward J. Ludwig '73 - Chairman of the board and chief executive officer, Becton, Dickinson and Company (global medical technology company)
+Edward J. Ludwig '73 - Former chairman of the board and chief executive officer, Becton, Dickinson and Company (global medical technology company)

 William J. McDonough ’56 - Retired president of the New York Federal Reserve; former president of the Federal Reserve Bank of New York; former chairman of the Public Company Accounting Oversight Board